Tanner Byers

 We're building these to learn, not to deliver code complete projects.

 Remember to have fun along the way!
-You're not getting paid to learn this (YET).
+Take your time, you're not getting paid to learn this (YET).

-By following these steps, you'll be well-prepared to pursue a rewarding career in Java development.
+By following these steps, you'll be somewhat prepared to use Java at work!